The omnipresent Knowl Hill

 NOTE: These walks were researched and reconnoitred in beautiful sunshine! … when the paths were bone-dry and streams a mere trickle.
 Please be aware that large areas could be prone to heavy mud and it is highly inadvisable to attempt any riverside sections in times of spate.
-Although much of each route are mere strolls, there are still some parts only for the sure-footed.
+Although much of each route are mere strolls, there are still some parts only suitable for the sure-footed.
 Every walk includes a DIFFERENT pub for you to enjoy along the way, or an alternative pic-nic/break stop if preferred(?).
 You can alter the start and finish points to suit yourselves (eg if you want the pub at the end).
-Knowledge of map-reading would be advantageous to yield the most from this project.
+Good knowledge of map-reading would be advantageous to yield the most from these walks.

 The Rochdale Way

 This 49 miles / 6500 feet ascent long distance beauty is a route around the Borough of Rochdale … over moorland, through wooded valleys and passing historic urban sites.
 Blackstone Edge, Healey Dell, Knowl Hill, Queens Park, Tandle Hill and Piethorne Valley are visited or viewed along the Way.

 Cycle Route ~ North